-In order to guarantee compliance with the declaration of national interest of the distributed generation of electric energy from renewable energy sources destined for self-consumption and the injection of eventual surpluses of electricity to the distributed generation of renewable energy integrated into the network.
+In order to guarantee compliance with the declaration of national interest of the distributed generation of electric energy from renewable energy sources destined for self-consumption and the injection of eventual surpluses of electricity to the distribution network, Argentina issued the regulation of Law 27.424.
+It establishes the system for promoting the distributed generation of renewable energy integrated into the network.
 The aforementioned legal instrument establishes general and technical procedures aimed at ensuring the proper functioning of the national electricity grid, without the implementation of distributed generation systems causing alterations at the different levels at which the electricity sector is segmented, including related provisions to the different promotion tools designed to achieve the aforementioned purposes.